The Best Bagels In New York CityIt’s easy to find a good bagel in NYC. But a great one? You’ll find those in this guide.

 H&H Bagels has been making bagels in Manhattan since 1972, and, as far as we know, it’s the only spot on this list mentioned in both Seinfeld and Sex & The City.
 Carrie and George aside, these rotund bagels follow the textbook New York style.
 Each one is swirled with a dark, caramelized sheen, and is loaded with tiny air holes where the gluten has formed.
 The sparsely-seasoned exterior makes for a hearty chew while the dough stays soft and malleable.
 Plus, there’s an excessive amount of cream cheese slathered in between the two halves.

 We get that people will always have their preference between toasted and untoasted.
 It’s the New York bagel equivalent of Fender vs. Gibson, skinny jeans vs. wide-leg jeans, or excessive throw pillows vs. not-excessive throw pillows.
 But we urge any toasted truthers to try an untoasted, plain bagel from Leo’s in Fidi.
-It’s one of the puffier bagels out there, and has a pleasantly gooey chew, while the bottom remains partially crispy.
-Our order also includes scallion cream cheese, featuring actually crunchy scallions, as well as their very salty belly lox that ties it all together.
+It’s one of the puffier bagels out there, and it has a pleasantly gooey chew, while the bottom remains partially crispy.
+Our order also includes scallion cream cheese, featuring scallions that are actually crunchy, as well as the very salty belly lox that ties everything together.

 You can’t come to Utopia in Whitestone and not get an everything toasted with cream cheese.
 The place has been around since 1980, cooking all the bagels in a carousel oven from 1947.
 And the ones they’re serving up are an exercise in balance.
 Their everything seasoning doesn’t completely overpower the surface of the bagel, which itself is slightly chewy, not too puffy, and has a perfect cream cheese ratio so there’s no spill-over from the sides when you take a bite.